1eeHyun/forum_service/README.md

-# QnA Forum - Java Spring Q&A Board
+# Forum - Java Spring Q&A Board

 A web-based Q&A board service developed using **Spring Boot**, **MySQL**, and **REST API**.
 This application allows users to post questions, provide answers, and interact with other users.
 The application is equipped with JWT-based user authentication, CRUD operations, and email notifications.
 It is deployed using **Render** for the backend and **Railway** for MySQL database.